NeuroTechX/ntx_slack_archive/general.md

  >what else would you do if the people that hired you had no idea about your field but wanted results at the end of the quarter? :stuck_out_tongue:

+4/20/2017 5:26 PM

+ **graeme** :

+ >this is a great discussion alexandre.barachant yannick